floshin/acrolib/glossary.md

 ##### Supports

-* Supports are categorized in the ToD as "miscellaneous elements".
+* Supports are categorized in the ToD among "miscellaneous elements".
 We are suggesting to describe them as supports and consider them as a subcategory of handstands, since they are also performed on hands and have been termed as Supports in artistic gymnastics.
-A support is thereby defined as a balance element that is held on hands, but
+A support is thereby defined as a balance element that is held on hands, but in which the upper body is *not* in an inverted position, as in regular handstands, and not held above the shoulders.

+* Tuck-Support is a balance element held on the hands with the body in a vertically tucked up position (not in a horizontally tucked up position, which would be a tuck planche).
+Less precisely it described as a "Tuck Sit", which we prefer to name the element if actually seated on the floor.
+* L-Support is a balance element held on the hands with the body in an L-Shape, where the upper body is in a vertical position and the legs are held straight and at least horizontally to the floor.
+Commonly also called L-Sit, which we prefer to name the position in which one is actually sitting on the floor.
+Another name for this element is "Pike Lever", as the body is held in a piked position.
+We do not prefer this description, because the body can be held in a piked position in these three different ways; a V-Support would also be a piked lever, just as the Visulka as the other extreme.
+Therefore we would choose "Pike Levers" as a categorisation of different Support Holds in a piked position.
+There are two variations and progression forms of the L-Support which are both useful and important for higher level skills:
+   * L-Support with higher compression, where the legs are horizontally to the floor, but both the hips and legs are in more distance to the floor, e.g. at the elbow level.
+This progression develops the necessary compression strength for L-Press to Handstand on the floor.
+   * L-Support with higher feet, where the legs are not held horizontally, and the hips are not raised significantly compared to a basic L-Support, but the feet are raised significantly higher, away from the floor in an upward angle.
+This progression leads towards the V-Support.
+* V-Support
+* Manna, "Over-Support" or Russian Lever
+* Planche

 #### Footstands